 - Choose a safe burn site - the ground around the burn site should be surrounded by gravel or dirt and clear of vegetation that could catch fire (minimum of 10 feet in all directions).

 - Only burn untreated wood debris (waste, plastic, rubber tires, and other manufactured products may not be burned).
 Click here to view the Mississippi Department of Environmental Quality standards regarding outdoor burning.

 - Keep campfires small and never leave an outdoor fire unattended.

 - Always have water on hand to put out the fire and stay until it has been completely extinguished.

 - When homes are near wooded areas, prescribed (or controlled) burning can be utilized responsibly by a Certified Burn Manager to reduce fuel for wildfires.
 Prescribed burning clears underbrush and other flammable vegetation that builds up on the forest floor.
-A burning permit from the MFC is required for this activity.
+A burning permit from the MFC is recommended for this activity.
 To learn more about becoming a Certified Burn Manager, click here.